laoli404for/PhiFormat/README.md

 mkdocs build
 ```

-(I personally prefer pnpm so I use pnpx as the default package executer.)

 ## Translator Needed

 We are sorry that the contents are only available in Simplified Chinese currently.
 You're welcome to help us translate them into other languages.